-It was a difficult time for Allen, Kathy and Richard.
-They had just lost their mother not long after their father passed away, and beyond grieving, they faced an all-too-common problem: siblings fighting over the house they inherited.
+Allen, Kathy and Richard faced a difficult time.
+They just lost their mother not long after their father passed away.
+Beyond grieving, they faced an all-too-common problem: siblings fighting over the house they inherited.

 Kathy, however, lived in the house and was used to not paying taxes.
-It was an easy situation for her and she didn’t want to leave, so she demanded more money for the inconvenience it would have caused her.
+It was an easy situation for her and she didn’t want to leave, so she demanded more money for the inconvenience.
 No bigger cut, no deal, and her full refusal to move.

 “We could have taken her to court,” Corey said, “But almost all of the time, that does way more harm than good.
 Who wants to divide a family like that?”